NathanP06/COSC_335_MemoryManagementProject/README.md

-`Program.cs` is a new project for my `COSC335` Operating Systems Class
+`Program.cs` is a new project for my `COSC335` Operating Systems Class - More will come!